- Biomechanical Interventions

-Dr Matt Long and Geoff James present a model for 800m success.
-This article provides an original five-component model which includes mental characteristics and separates physical components into (a) power, strength, coordination and (b) utilisation of energy systems.
+Dr Matt Long, and Geoff James presents a model for 800m success.
+This article provides an original five-component model which includes mental characteristics and separates physical components into (a) power, strength, coordination, and (b) utilisation of energy systems.

 - The Giants of 800m

-- The Supervisory Behavioural Continuum - An applied approach to develop leadership in athletes
+- The Supervisory Behavioural Continuum - An applied approach to developing leadership in athletes

 - Frank Horwill's 5-Tier System

-Dr. Matt Long argues that in order for British middle distance and endurance running to move forwards, much can be learnt by looking back at some older established ideas and evaluating them in the context of coaching today.
+Dr Matt Long argues that for British middle distance and endurance running to move forward, much can be learned by looking back at some older established ideas and evaluating them in the context of coaching today.

 - Multi-Tier System